zackstout/beatles-songwriting/README.md

 - D-F-G#-B
 - Eb-F#-A-C
 - Notice that memorizing these 3 sequences also gives you all the tritones.
-- **So, when going to D minor tonic, any of C# dim7, E# dim7, G# dim7, and Bb dim7, can function as a primary dominant substitute.**
+- **So, when going to D minor tonic, any of C# dim7, E dim7, G dim7, and Bb dim7, can function as a primary dominant substitute (for A7).**
 - So if we are doing a ii-V-I in D, we are going Em-A7-D.
 - Any of following can substitute for A7: C#dim, Edim, Gdim, Bbdim
 - These are the vii, ii, iv, and bvi.